You cannot select more than 25 topics Topics must start with a letter or number, can include dashes ('-') and can be up to 35 characters long.

 How

 A seriously contextual error library that focuses on how you got there.
-Designed to make debugging parser logic easier, how enables you to concisely capture any and all context that could possibly have contributed to an error.
+Designed to make debugging easier, how enables you to concisely capture any and all context that could possibly have contributed to an error.

 Getting started